-This report contains one account that we've collected through speaking directly with eyewitnesses, which are not cited from any open sources.
+This report contains two accounts that we've collected through speaking directly with eyewitnesses, none of which are cited from any open sources.
 We explained the purpose of these interviews beforehand to the eyewitnesses, who gave us permission to use the information they provided without us offering or giving them any incentives.
 Also, SNHR endeavors always to spare the eyewitnesses the agony of remembering the violations as much as possible, and to provide assurances that we will conceal the identity of any witness who prefers to use an alias.